Skip to content

 Is the Hume Band waterproof?

 Yes.
-The Hume Band carries an IP68 rating, meaning it is dust resistant and water resistant to one meter depth for up to two hours.
-You can shower with it on and wear it for swimming.
+The Hume Band is water resistant to 10 meters, so you can shower with it on and wear it for swimming.

 What is the Hume Band return policy?